gitTerebi/DoomRPG-Rebalance/README.md

-**Some notes**

-1. I recommend using GZDoom v3.2.5 to play this mod.
-2. This is compatible with DoomRL Arsenal - [1.05] [MP-B6.2].
-3. If you wish to compile this please use GDCC v0.12.0 64-bit as it's the version I found most stable.
-4. A custom version of Jimmy's Jukebox Instant Randomizer has been included which allows DRPG's map events and Outpost music to play.

 I'm just a fan of DoomRPG and want to keep it functioning.
 I'm not experienced, and very much learning as I go, so feel free to offer any comments.
 I'm also looking at the TODO list and seeing which I can accomplish.
 Starting with the small tasks of course!

 Former notes from Kyle873: